david-diep/wicked-sales-js/README.md

   Here's an example of what it looks like: ![Wild Plushies](https://i.imgur.com/nrZcW0R.png "Wild Plushies")

- To launch a local copy, postgreSQL and npm is required.
+##Development
+###System Requirements
+ Node.js
+ NPM
+ PostgreSQL

  Run "npm install" to install the dependencies.
  Start the service postgreSql.
  Rename the ".env.example" file to ".env" and customize its settings.
  Run "npm run db:import".
  Then run "npm run dev".
-A local copy should then be accessible at localhost:3000 or the DEV_SERVER_PORT specified in the .env folder.
+ A local copy should then be accessible at localhost:3000 or the localhost:DEV_SERVER_PORT specified in the .env folder.